gdmoney/reading/the-consolations-of-philosophy.md

 - don't concentrate on the conclusions but on the logic used to reach them
 - societal life is beset with disparities between others' perceptions of us and our reality
 - the validity of an idea or action is determined not by whether it is widely believed or widely reviled but by whether it obeys the rules of logic
-- strive to listen to the dictates of logic and not just the public opinion
+- strive to listen to the dictates of logic and not just to the public opinion

 ### Not Having Enough Money - *Epicurus*
 - **"Nothing satisfies the man who is not satisfied with a little."**
 - objects mimic in a material dimension what we require in a psychological one
 - we are enticed through the sly association of superfluous objects with our other, forgotten needs
-- the needs which expensive good cater to cannot be those on which our happiness depends
+- the needs which expensive goods cater to cannot be those on which our happiness depends
-- happiness mayh be difficult to attain, but the obstacles are not primarily financial
+- happiness may be difficult to attain, but the obstacles are not primarily financial
 - **Happiness acquisition list**:
   - **Friendship**
     - **"Before you eat or drink anything, consider carefully who you eat or drink with rather than what you eat or drink."**